stm32-rs/stm32l4xx-hal/README.md

 > [HAL] for the STM32L4xx family of microcontrollers

-- *Note: this HAL is a work in progress, contributions are appreciated :)*
+- *Note: this HAL is a work in progress, contributions are appreciated :).
+If you have a L4 device that is currently unsupported see [#29](https://github.com/stm32-rs/stm32l4xx-hal/issues/29)*

 [HAL]: https://crates.io/crates/embedded-hal